TCM Beauty: Gua Sha, Face Acupuncture & Cupping

-Gua sha and jade rollers may be popping up all over your Instagram feed with skin therapies like face acupuncture and small face therapy gaining traction.
+Gua sha and jade rollers may be popping up all over your Instagram feed, and alternative skin therapies like face acupuncture and small face therapy are slowly gaining traction.
 What are they really?
 What are the benefits?
-How often (and how) should we be doing it?
+How often—and how—should we be doing it?
 BEAUBIT gives you the low-down on the different skin therapies used in traditional Asian medicine, and how they can smoothen your complexion while boosting your skin’s radiance.

 What is… Gua sha?

 Used in traditional Chinese medicine, the practice involves scraping a flat tool with rounded edges, usually made of jade or crystals, over the skin.
 Traditional gua sha is usually done on the neck and back to relieve tension in the muscle.
 Other healing properties include boosted blood circulation and lymphatic drainage.
 For the face, a gentler, lighter version will be done.

 You can do gua sha on your face, body and scalp.
 Using water or oil as lubricant — never on bare skin! — hold the tool flat to the skin and gently scrape under the eyes or over any redness to soothe and de-puff.
 Switch to the curved side and work it over the skin, taking short strokes in one direction, never back and forth.
 Stroke down the neck to drain and work over the brow bone to lift.
 To release tension, hold and press upwards between the brows.